OFAC Turkey Sanctions lists

 After Brexit, London created its own independent UK Sanctions regime.
 Now the government of the United Kingdom independently develops and approves sanction measures, although in many cases they remain aligned or harmonized with the sanctions of the US, EU, and other allies.

-In the context of the U.S. law CAATSA and similar measures against Russia’s partners, the United Kingdom has introduced targeted sanctions and restrictions on the supply of military technologies to Turkish companies associated with the acquisition or use of Russian military equipment.
+In the context of the U.S. law, CAATSA and similar measures against Russia’s partners, the United Kingdom has introduced targeted sanctions and restrictions on the supply of military technologies to Turkish companies associated with or engaged in the acquisition or use of Russian military equipment.

 The situation with human rights, the arrests of journalists, opposition members, and human rights defenders in Turkey has repeatedly been criticized in London.
 Positioning itself as a supporter of international legal norms and freedoms, the United Kingdom imposes targeted sanctions against individuals involved in such violations.

 First and foremost, the sanctions are aimed at the financial sector and export control.
-This includes freezing assets and restricting access to the British financial market for Turkish companies and individuals included in the sanctions lists.
+This includes freezing assets and restricting access to the British financial market for Turkish companies and individuals included in the Department of the Treasury and sanctions lists.

-Possible restriction or suspension of cooperation in the oil and gas sector in case of Turkish companies involvement in controversial energy resource extraction projects in the Eastern Mediterranean.
-Tightened control over the conclusion of contracts for the supply of weapons and military technologies.
+Possible restriction or suspension of cooperation in the oil and gas sector in case of Turkish companies’ involvement in controversial energy resource extraction projects in the Eastern part of the Mediterranean.
+Tightened controls over the conclusion of contracts for the supply of weapons and military technologies.

 How Sanctions Affect Turkey

 Pressure on the national currency.
-The increase in sanction risks and political disagreements with key partners leads to an outflow of foreign capital and a decline in the Turkish lira exchange rate.
+The increase in sanction risks and political disagreements with the country and key trade partners leads to an outflow of foreign capital and a decline in the Turkish lira exchange rate.
 The devaluation of the lira affects the cost of imported goods, creating additional inflationary pressure on the economy.

 Decline in investment attractiveness.
-Foreign companies view Turkey as a high-risk zone, avoiding long-term investments.
+Foreign companies view Turkey and regard the economy as a high-risk zone, avoiding long-term investments.
 The banking sector is becoming more cautious in financing deals involving Turkish partners due to the fear of secondary sanctions (especially from the USA).

 Restrictions on financial transactions.
 Freezing of accounts and blocking access to foreign capital markets for specific companies and individuals.